daniestevez/gr-satellites/docs/source/installation.rst

 After installing gr-satellites, it is necessary to ensure that Python is able to locate the gr-satellites Python module.
-Depending on the configuration of Python on and the location where gr-satellites has been installed, it might be necessary to set the ``PYTHONPATH`` environment variable.
+Depending on the configuration of Python and the location where gr-satellites has been installed, it might be necessary to set the ``PYTHONPATH`` environment variable.

 If Python is not able to locate the gr-satellites module, it will produce an